nami-wh-lo/encrypt_config/README.rst

 I find my self using json and ini files to store user credentials for temporary use.

-Currently just supporting JSON files.
+Currently just supporting JSON files and Fernet encryption.